Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 by Ken Sanes

-I was sitting in my bedroom, in my pajamas, alone,
+It was October 31 and I was in my pajamas, alone,

-when I was greeted politely by a recorded voice
+At three rings, I was greeted by a recorded voice

 when the voice once again asked me to press,

-and asked yet again, as I pressed in distress.
+and asked me again as I pressed buttons in distress.

-By then I could see I was in a voicemail maze
+I soon realized I was caught in a telephone maze

-and could, in fact, be stuck there for days,
+and I could, in fact, be stuck inside it for days

-Worse still, I was becoming part of the machine,
+Worse still, it was turning me into part of the machine,

 an automaton for pressing, unheard and unseen.

-I was a link in a process, a cog, feeling pressed,
+I was reduced to a cog, a mere link, feeling pressed,

 as I pressed more buttons and felt increasingly stressed.